Who we are

 The Council reports annually to the Minister for Environment on the results of environmental monitoring of Cockburn Sound and the extent to which the results meet the environmental quality objectives and criteria set in the State Environmental (Cockburn Sound) Policy 2015.

 Every three years the Council reports on the overall state of the Cockburn Sound marine area, including trends in water quality and associated environmental values.
-The first triennial State of Cockburn Sound marine area report was published in August 2018.
+The second State of Cockburn Sound marine area report was published in July 2023.
 You can also view this report in the document collection.

 Technical reports, including information on water quality and seagrass health in Cockburn Sound are available in the document collection.